Winter Hill (North West England): Claimed UFO sightings

-UFOs have been reported on Winter Hill.
-In 1950, a witness described a "dark flat iron shaped object hovering close to the ground" and an encounter with a being that returned to a craft before disappearing.
+UFOs have been reported on Winter Hill since 1950, when a witness described a "dark flat iron shaped object hovering close to the ground" and an encounter with a being that returned to a craft before disappearing.
 In 1999, in what became known as the "Murphy Incident", a farmer said he saw an object hovering over his cattle field.
 On investigation, the object moved away and the farmer reported the incident to the police.
 The farmer returned to the field, wearing just a cardigan, and discovered the object had reappeared.
 He reported the incident to the Manchester Aerial Phenomena Investigation Team (MAPIT), who investigated it.
 While MAPIT was conducting its investigation, they alleged they were being followed by a green moon-man in a shuttlecock-shaped flying saucer.
 The farmer reported that he was warned by officials from the Ministry of Agriculture, Fisheries and Food but has not been traced since the incident, and the current owner has not spoken about it.

 The UK government released previously classified information on UFO sightings in May 2006; one picture appeared to show an unidentified object over Winter Hill.